pliu55/pRSEM_demo/README.md

 ## <a name="Output"></a> Output
 All output files will be stored in two folders under __output/__:
 - __genome_references/__ contains all output genomic index files for pRSEM, STAR, and bowtie.
 - __quantification_results/__ contains all output files from pRSEM's calculating expression step.
+All output files are organized in the same way as [RSEM's output](http://deweylab.biostat.wisc.edu/rsem/rsem-calculate-expression.html#output)

-Note that, in order to shorten the running time as much as possible, the input ChIP-seq and RNA-seq files were prepared in extremely small (and unrealistic) sizes and Gibbs sampling were set to run in just 10% of the default steps.
+Note that, in order to shorten the running time as much as possible, the input ChIP-seq and RNA-seq files were prepared in extremely small (and unrealistic) sizes, and Gibbs sampling were set to run in just 100 instead of the default 1000 steps.
 As a result, the final outputs may have variations.

 ## <a name="Contact"></a> Contact
 Got a question?
 Please post it at [RSEM Users group](https://groups.google.com/forum/#!forum/rsem-users) with keyword __pRSEM__ in the title.